Sam1301/ContributionLessons/README.md

 But you gotta become an awesome student to ask for help.
 Search your problem as much as you can.
 When you are CONVINCED, that the solution to your problem requires a knowlegde of the history of the project or something that you haven't seen anywhere EVER, then ASK :)
 Ofcourse, don't spend days to do just that :)

+4) Try to exceed expectations, because its fun to do so :D

 Lastly, take all this with a grain of salt.
 These lessons help me, maybe they won't work for you.